msft-jasonparker/Automated-AVD-Deployment/README.md

 - **wvdAppGroupArray**: This variable is a construct of the *to be* created Desktop Application Groups (DAG).
 This is required because if you have any existing DAG(s), writing this array to the WVD workspace will override any previous DAG(s).
 Later in the template, we'll add this variable to the reference of the existing properties.
 - **wvdWorkspaceName**: This variable uses the *az_cloudResourcePrefix* parameter to construct the WVD workspace name.
 Adjust this variable as needed.

+> IMPORTANT!
+>
+> The Windows Virtual Desktop Workspace **must** exist prior to any Scale Unit deployment.

 #### **Scale Unit Resources**

-The Deploy-WVD-ScaleUnit.json ARM template contains 2 resources, both of which are addition deployments.
+The Deploy-WVD-ScaleUnit.json ARM template contains 2 resources, both of which are deployments and not direct resources.
 The first is the Host Pool deployment and the last is the Workspace deployment.
 The Host Pool deployment uses a linked template URI as the based template and the parameters are defined in line.
 The Workspace deployment defines the WVD Workspace resource and contains the property section below which defines the DAG(s) linked to it.

 ```JSON
 "properties": {